ctrl-alt-bepe/ctrl-alt-bepe/README.md

 ### 👨‍💻 About Me

 Hey!
 I'm BP — a developer who loves coding, anything from websites, games, applications, and everything in between
-- 🔭 Currently working on: *University projects and course works + a few side projects*
+- 🔭 Currently working on university projects and hobby projects
-- 🌱 Learning: WebDev + GameDev
+- 🌱 Always looking to learn and improve my skills
-- 💡 Always down for a good side project or hackathon
+- 💡 Likes thinking about clever solutions and how to optimize code

 ---